 Yara International also plans to extract potash in the Danakil Depresssion.
 In February 2015, the company announced it had completed a feasibility study on annual production of 600,000 tonnes of SOP via solution mining/solar evaporation.
-Yara has reported that it aims for its project to be in production in the third quarter of 2018.

 Across the border in Eritrea, Danakali Ltd. (formerly South Boulder Mines Limited) and the Eritrean National Mining Company are 50-50 joint venture partners of the Colluli Mining Share Company focused on the Colluli deposit.
 In November 2015, the company announced the results of its definitive feasibility study on the production of 425,000 tonnes per annum of SOP starting in the fourth quarter of 2018, increasing to 850,000 tonnes per annum in the sixth year.